apache/druid/docs/design/architecture.md

 You can run the Coordinator and Overlord services as a single combined service by setting the `druid.coordinator.asOverlord.enabled` property.
 For more information, see [Coordinator Operation](../configuration/index.md#coordinator-operation).

-### Historicals and MiddleManagers
+### Historicals and Middle Managers

-With higher levels of ingestion or query load, it can make sense to deploy the Historical and MiddleManager services on separate hosts to to avoid CPU and memory contention.
+With higher levels of ingestion or query load, it can make sense to deploy the Historical and Middle Manager services on separate hosts to to avoid CPU and memory contention.

-The Historical service also benefits from having free memory for memory mapped segments, which can be another reason to deploy the Historical and MiddleManager services separately.
+The Historical service also benefits from having free memory for memory mapped segments, which can be another reason to deploy the Historical and Middle Manager services separately.

 ## External dependencies